Site-Specific – Info and Criteria

 - Information for additional shows may be included on the show posters.

-- Artists will create their own schedule and submit to the Fringe.
+- Artists will create their own show schedule and submit to the Fringe.

 Fee Structure & Payment

-If the applicant is accepted any participation fees (see below) must be paid within one week of receiving an application approval.
+If the applicant is accepted, the participation fees (listed above) must be paid within one week of receiving an application approval.
 Payment instructions will be included in the approval email.
 After this deadline, accepted artists with outstanding payment will be moved to the bottom of the waitlist, and the first waitlisted artist will be offered their spot.
 Payment confirms your acceptance of a spot in the Festival.

 - All fees will be deposited immediately.

-- Accepted companies who withdraw will be refunded (less the $55 administration fee) until the withdrawal deadline of April 6, 2016 at 5:00pm PST.
-After that date and time no refunds will be issued.
+- Accepted companies who withdraw will be refunded (less the $55 administration fee) until July 11 at 5:00pm (PST).
+After that date and time, no refunds will be issued.